looking for 1-1 services? Schedule a consult

 • L-Carnitine – Supports energy production and may aid nerve function.

-Talking to Your Partner About Premature Ejaculation
+How to Talk About Premature Ejaculation With Your Partner

-The key is timing and tone.
-Choose a moment outside the bedroom, when there’s no immediate sexual pressure, to start the conversation.
-You might say, “I’ve noticed I’ve been finishing faster than I want to, and I’d like to work on it together.
-It’s important to me that we both feel satisfied.”
-This frames PE as a shared challenge, not a solo failure.
+It’s all about timing and tone.
+“Pick a time outside the bedroom when you are not under any immediate sexual pressure to start the conversation.
+You could say, “I’ve noticed that I’ve been finishing sooner than I’d like, and I’d like us to work on it together.
+“I want both of us to be happy.”
+It has made PE a shared problem, not an individual failing.

 • Be honest without self-blame – Explain that this is a common concern and that you’re actively working on it.